 The main method of instruction will be lecture, class & group discussion, and home work assignments.
 Quite a number of exercises will be worked in class.
 Student participation is an essential part of the class.

 Bring calculator, paper, pencil, and eraser to class.
 Laptop permitted.
 You may use calculators on all tests and homework assignments.
-NO cell phone calculators or laptops allowed during tests.
+NO cell phone calculators, programmable calculators, or laptops allowed during tests.

 The text also has on line help and worksheets for some of the problems.
 Formats are available if the spreadsheet symbol is displayed next to the problem.

 The final exam for AC 202 will be the assessment tool used for this course.
 The exam will be comprehensive and the grade used to determine competency levels achieved by the students.
 The exam will be closed book and closed notes.
 The exam consist of 10 multiple choice questions covering the chapter readings in the course and five problems that examine the critical thinking, effective communication skills and technical skills of the student.
 The first problem will address Accounting for Corporations, Long Term Liabilities and Investments or International Operations.
 The second problem will cover Cash Flows, Financial Statement analysis or Managerial Concepts.
 The third problem will address Job Order Costing, Process Costing or Cost Allocation.
 The last two problems address issues of Cost-Volume-Profit Analysis, Master Budgets or Flexible Budgets and Standard Cost.
 Partial credit will be given for the problems.

 A. Complete all reading assignments before attending class on the week noted in the section labeled Course Topic/Dates/Assignments.
 A number of exercises will be done in class as a class/teacher project.
 Quizzes may be used as a teaching tool.
 Definitions are important.

 If you get stuck on a problem, call.
 Don't spend hours on one exercise.
 CALL!